PJLab-ADG/DetZero/README.md

 ## Contact
-- If you have any questions about this repo, please contact us through `taoma@link.cuhk.edu.hk` and `shibotian@pjlab.org.cn`.
+- If you have any question about this repo, please contact us through `taoma@link.cuhk.edu.hk` and `shibotian@pjlab.org.cn`.